drewwoods/xmon/README.md

   - make it look nice, for multiple definitions of nice looks (see configurability above).

-Currently xmon supports Linux and IRIX.
+Currently xmon supports Linux, IRIX, and MacOS X.

 License
 -------